CCI-MOC/hil/docs/INSTALL-devel.rst

 Setting up the Database:
 ========================
-By default dev environment uses SQLite as a database, so if you're using it you can skip this section.
+The default dev environment uses SQLite as a database, so if you're using it you can skip this section.

 If you wish to use PostgreSQL instead, you may get an error ``psycopg2 package not found``.